Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/euclid-in-excel-feat-don-knuth/README.md

 > "E3.
 [Remainder zero?]
 If r = 0, the algorithm terminates; we have in this case am + bn = d as desired.
 (Knuth 14)

 > "E4.
 [Recycle] Set c <- d, d <- r, t <- a', a' <- a, a <- t - qa, t <- b', b' <- b, b <- t - qb, and go back to E2."
 (Knuth 14)

+He concludes with an example calculation of the GCD of two integers, and a short table showing the progression of each variable's value as the algorithm continues.
+Upon seeing this, I wanted to take Knuth's concept farther and make a dynamic calculation tool where the user can see this progression across any GCD calculation